solana-labs/solana/docs/src/terminology.md

 ## epoch

-The time, i.e. number of [slots](terminology.md#slot), for which a [leader schedule](terminology.md#leader-schedule) is valid.
+The time, as measured in [slots](terminology.md#slot), for which a [leader schedule](terminology.md#leader-schedule) is valid.
+On Mainnet, there are 432,000 slots per epoch, which should take 2 days to pass

+## epoch boundary

+The first block of a new epoch.

 ## fee account

-The fee account in the transaction is the account pays for the cost of including the transaction in the ledger.
+The fee account in the transaction is the account that pays for the cost of including the transaction in the ledger.
 This is the first account in the transaction.
-This account must be declared as Read-Write (writable) in the transaction since paying for the transaction reduces the account balance.
+This account must be declared as Read-Write (writable) in the transaction, since paying for the transaction reduces the account balance and updates the bank state.

 ## finality

-When nodes representing 2/3rd of the stake have a common [root](terminology.md#root).
+When a supermajority (two-thirds) of validators have voted for the same [root](terminology.md#root), everything within the ledger older than is considered immutable and final.
+A transaction that has reached finality can not be rolled back due to network forks.

 ## fork